sts10/capitalizer/readme.markdown

 ## Ways to avoid this warning

+Admittedly there are some easy ways to not get the warning, many of which developers may use in the first place.
+Here are a few easy ones I've found.

 1. If we have `use crate::downcase::downcase_this` in both main.rs and lib.rs, we don't get the warning.

+2. If we have `use downcase::downcase_this` in both main.rs and lib.rs, we don't get the warning.

-2. If you remove `mod downcase` from `main.rs`, the warning also goes away.
+3. If you remove `mod downcase` from `main.rs`, the warning also goes away.
 So:

 ```rust
 // main.rs